GateNLP/gate-abuse-gazetteer/README.md

-# gate-pft-abuse-classifier
+# GATE Abuse Gazetteer

-The gazetteer that is used to identify abusive language in the PFT application.
+A collection of gazetteers used to identify abusive language.
+This originally started within the Political Futures Tracker but has been extensively extended since to support the GATE Hate application.